A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Conclusion

 \section{Conclusion}

-We have developed a streamlined quantum algorithm for the calculation of persistent Betti numbers, and carried out an end-to-end complexity analysis.
+We have developed a streamlined quantum algorithm for computing persistent Betti numbers, and analyzed its complexity.
 Our algorithm uses the QSVT framework to tackle the problem in a quantum native way, which enables improved complexities compared to existing quantum algorithms.
 We introduce a new compact mapping from simplices to qubits, that provides an exponential reduction in spatial resources for $ k = \mathcal{O} \left( \mathrm{polylog}(N) \right)$.
 By compiling all steps of our algorithm down to primitive gates, we can provide a fair comparison to classical algorithms.
-We see that when the caveats of all known quantum algorithms are taken into account, they can only achieve a polynomial speedup over classical algorithms for the salient problem of estimating low-dimensional persistent Betti numbers to constant additive error -- in contrast to previous claims.
-While it may be possible for quantum algorithms to achieve an exponential speedup for the related problem of estimating normalised persistent Betti numbers (the hardness of this task has not yet been established, but there are currently no known efficient classical algorithms for this problem), there is currently no evidence that this will be of practical use.
+We see that when the caveats of all known quantum algorithms are taken into account, they can achieve, at best, a gap-dependent polynomial speedup over classical algorithms for the salient problem of estimating low-dimensional persistent Betti numbers to constant additive error -- in contrast to previous claims.
 The polynomial speedup of the quantum algorithm is contingent upon the as yet unknown dependence of the gap parameters on $N$.
-Speedups are only achieved for dense complexes, and vary from quadratic ($k=1$) to almost quintic (large $k$) in $N$ (subject to the gap dependencies).
-In addition, the speedup may be closer to quadratic in practice, compared to typical observed scaling of the standard classical algorithm~\cite{milosavljevic2011zigzag}, or heuristic sparsification methods~\cite{mischaikow2013morse}.
-Moreover, the quantum algorithm must be repeated at a range of length scales, unlike the classical algorithm, introducing a large constant factor overhead -- in addition to the overhead in each iteration from e.g. $\Delta$.

-The compact mapping introduced in this work provides an exponential space saving over existing quantum and classical methods for the practically relevant regime of $k = \mathcal{O} \left( \mathrm{polylog}(N) \right)$.
-Nevertheless, despite the modest number of qubits to store the main register and QROM, we do not expect this to be an application suitable for the early fault-tolerant era~\cite{campbell2021early,Zhang2022computingground,lin2022heisenberggroundstate,wan2022randomized}.
-For classically challenging instances, we anticipate a large number of non-Clifford gates, which will need to be distilled in parallel.
-This will increase the footprint of the resulting quantum hardware considerably.
+Moreover, we introduced a quantum-inspired classical algorithm that has better asymptotic dependence on the number of simplices than existing classical algorithms, and which limits the asymptotic speedup of our quantum algorithm to quadratic.